Paternity and foster care leave for the child of a private sector employee

 The second period of your 21-day leave can be split.

-You can take these 21 days in one time or in no more than 2 periods.
+You can take these 21 days at once or in up to 2 periods.

-Each period shall have a minimum duration of 5 days.
+Each period must have a minimum duration of 5 days.

 Example :

-- Mandatory period of paternity leave and foster care for the child of 4 calendar days from Thursday 8 July to Sunday 11 July
+• Compulsory period of paternity leave and foster care for the child of 4 calendar days from Thursday 8 July to Sunday 11 July inclusive

-- Split period of paternity leave and foster care for the child of 5 calendar days from Monday 19 to Friday 23 July and from 16 calendar days 16 to 31 August inclusive
+• Split period of paternity leave and foster care for the child of 5 calendar days from Monday 19 to Friday 23 July inclusive then from 16 calendar days from 16 to 31 august inclusive

 Birth of several children